 Victoria has worked extensively in the health and disability sectors for over thirty years.

-This training led Victoria to developing fundamental principles about the holistic rights of people requiring support.
+This training led Victoria to develop fundamental principles about the holistic rights of people requiring support.

 This perspective was further enhanced while working with people in a range of residential settings whose disabilities included Acquired Brain Injury, Cerebral Palsy, Multiple Sclerosis, Fredrick’s ataxia and Huntington’s disease.